 This chapter provides information on the TFM’s purpose, composition, types of releases, and forms.
 Appendix 1 includes a list of TFM supplements and their website addresses.

 The TFM is the Department of the Treasury’s (Treasury’s) official publication of policies, procedures, and instructions concerning financial management in the Federal Government.
 It is intended to promote the Government’s financial integrity and operational efficiency.

 In accordance with 31 United States Code (U.S.C.)
 331 and 3513, the Secretary of the Treasury has reporting responsibility.
 Other statutes and Executive Orders specifically place regulatory responsibility with Treasury for other subject matter presented in the TFM.

 Section 1020—Arrangement of the TFM

 The TFM is comprised of four volumes.
 Each volume covers different subject matter and is directed to particular audiences.
 The volumes are:

 Volume I applies to all Federal agencies.
 It is divided into the following six parts:

 Section 1025—Types of TFM Releases

 As of the release of the new automated TFM system on August 13, 2013, transmittal letters are no longer being used.
 In addition, the Fiscal Service Commissioner's signature is no longer being affixed to new and updated releases within the automated system.
 New release information can be found in the "What's New" section and its archive on our website.
-For releases prior to August 13, 2013, transmittal letters will still be in effect for that particular release until it is updated.
+For releases prior to August 13, 2013, transmittal letters may appear for that particular release until it is updated.

 The TFM is comprised of the following types of releases: